dlempert/dlempert.github.io/working.md

 ---

 <p align="center">
-Some of the below are works in progress; others are essentially finished products that editors/reviewers liked less than I do.
+Some of the below are works in progress; others are essentially finished products that I like more than editors/reviewers did.
 </p>

 **Effect Sizes for Calculation of Second Differences After Logistic and Probit Regression: Alternative Quantities of Interest**